RobertFlexx/Powder-Sandbox-GameHub/README.md

 # Powder Sandbox – Multi-Edition Hub
+## All of these projects are licensed under BSD 3-Clause, see LICENSE for further details.

 One sandbox, **seven** flavors.
 This repo is the central hub that connects every language edition of **Powder Sandbox**: